Lying on a Resume: Risks & Consequences (+ Better Alternatives)

 • Employers use background checks to verify your resume, making honesty crucial for long-term success.

-• Highlighting your real qualifications with quantifiable metrics and relevant keywords using Teal’s AI Resume Builder is more effective and sustainable.
+• Highlighting your real qualifications with quantifiable metrics and relevant keywords using Teal’s free AI Resume Builder is more effective and sustainable.

 The temptation to lie on a resume is real, especially when you want a job.